JanusGraph/janusgraph/docs/getting-started/installation.md

 ### Running Gremlin Console on Bare-metal

 We can also run the Gremlin Console on our bare-metal machine.
-To make the server able to communicate with the gremlin console, we need to expose the 8182 port when launching JanusGraph server:
+To make the server able to communicate with the gremlin console, we need to expose the 8182 port when launching JanusGraph Server:

 ```bash
 $ docker run -it -p 8182:8182 janusgraph/janusgraph